andrewcua/fin-code-challenge/README.md

 The page will reload when you make changes.

 Please note that console may contain a lot of logs used in the development phase.

+Final Notes: The project can still be improved and optimized in many ways.
+Given more time, these can be further implemented.